skeezicsb/PERQemu/PERQemu/Readme.txt

   - 5.25" MFM disk support for PERQ-2/Tx models (POS G, Accent tested;
     PNX 5 not yet available)

+New in v0.7.7:
+  - PERQ FLEX has been recovered and support added to allow it to run.
+    This unique OS environment based on Algol-68 runs on PERQ-2 models and can run standalone or co-reside with POS or PNX!
+More info TBA.

 NOTE: PNX 1 only supports 1MB of memory and will crash if configured with more.
 PNX 2, PNX 3, POS, MPOS and Accent have no trouble with a full megaword (2MB) of memory.